raspberrypilearning/sunset/en/step_7.md

 --- task ---
-Drag the when space key pressed from the event blocks.  in the city sprite, and add the following blocks
+Drag the `when space key pressed` from the event blocks.

 ```blocks3
 +when [space v] key pressed